-Enrollment Period means the period of time each year not to exceed 30 days during which eligible Employees may elect, change, or cancel insurance under the Policy.
+Enrollment Period means the period of time each year not to exceed 30 days during which eligible Employees may elect, change, or cancel insurance under the Policy or elect to become covered under an Alternate Plan.
 The Enrollment Period cannot exceed 30 days or occur more than once in any 12-month period, unless we agree in Writing.